-- Defining the started task user and group profiles. - Permitting the started task user profile to required security resources. - Associate started tasks with the user and group profiles.
+- Defining the started task user and group profiles. - · Permitting the started task user profile to required security resources. - Associate started tasks with the user and group profiles.

-Define Started Procedure User and Group Profiles
+Universal Broker User and Group Profiles

-Universal Enterprise Controller and Universal Broker use the z/OS UNIX System Services (USS) environment.
-The user and group profiles associated with the procedures must contain valid OMVS segments in order to initialize.
+Universal Broker uses the z/OS UNIX System Services (USS) environment.
+The user and group profiles associated with the Broker procedure must contain valid OMVS segments in order for it to execute.